What is a Customer Data Platform? CDPs Explained

 Everything you need to know about customer data integration

 Customer data integration is what allows your CDP to operate.
 There are a few different types of data integration and methods to do it.
-CDPs primarily use consolidation to integrate data, which involves taking data from multiple sources and storing it in a central data warehouse.
+CDPs primarily use consolidation to integrate data, which involves taking data from multiple data sources and storing it in a central data warehouse.

 Making the most of your customer data